sfw/comanda/README.md

   data_dir: "examples"  # Directory containing YAML files to process
   bearer_token: "your-generated-token"
   enabled: true  # Whether authentication is required
+  cors:
+    enabled: true  # Enable/disable CORS
+    allowed_origins: ["*"]  # List of allowed origins, ["*"] for all
+    allowed_methods: ["GET", "POST", "PUT", "DELETE", "OPTIONS"]  # List of allowed HTTP methods
+    allowed_headers: ["Authorization", "Content-Type"]  # List of allowed headers
+    max_age: 3600  # Max age for preflight requests in seconds
 ```

+The CORS configuration allows you to control Cross-Origin Resource Sharing settings:
+- `enabled`: Enable or disable CORS headers (default: true)
+- `allowed_origins`: List of origins allowed to access the API.
+Use `["*"]` to allow all origins, or specify domains like `["https://example.com"]`
+- `allowed_methods`: List of HTTP methods allowed for cross-origin requests
+- `allowed_headers`: List of headers allowed in requests
+- `max_age`: How long browsers should cache preflight request results

 To start the server: